Alif108/CSE_472_Machine_Learning/Random Forest/rf.md

 ### Classification in random forests
 Classification in random forests employs an ensemble methodology to attain the outcome.
 The training data is fed to train various decision trees.
 This dataset consists of observations and features that will be selected randomly during the splitting of nodes.

 A rain forest system relies on various decision trees.
 Every decision tree consists of decision nodes, leaf nodes, and a root node.
 The leaf node of each tree is the final output produced by that specific decision tree.
 The selection of the final output follows the majority-voting system.
 In this case, the output chosen by the majority of the decision trees becomes the final output of the rain forest system.
-The diagram below shows a simple random forest classifier.
+The diagram below shows a simple random forest classifier. <br>
 <img src="img/random-forest-classifier.png" width=500 height=500/>

 Let’s take an example of a training dataset consisting of various fruits such as bananas, apples, pineapples, and mangoes.
 The random forest classifier divides this dataset into subsets.
 These subsets are given to every decision tree in the random forest system.
 Each decision tree produces its specific output.
 For example, the prediction for trees 1 and 2 is apple.

 Another decision tree (n) has predicted banana as the outcome.
 The random forest classifier collects the majority voting to provide the final prediction.
 The majority of the decision trees have chosen apple as their prediction.
-This makes the classifier choose apple as the final prediction.
+This makes the classifier choose apple as the final prediction. <br>
 <img src="img/example-of-random-forest-classifier.png" width=500 height=500/>

 ### Regression in random forests